saproto/saproto/readme.md

 git clone git@github.com:saproto/saproto.git
 ```

+**If you want to run a development environment in Docker (you most likely do), you can now move on to the 'Running with Docker' section below.**

 In the repository you'll find a file called `.env.example`.
 Make a copy of this file called `.env`:

 ```